Pizzuti92/MG-MAMPOSSt/README.md

 ### Documentation

 MG-MAMPOSSt has been developed by L. Pizzuti, I.D.
 Saltas G. Mamon L. Amendola and A. Biviano from the original code of A. Biviano.
+A precious contribution has been given by J. Dvoracek and S. Sartor.
 A full description of the code functionalities, input parameters and output files is given in the pdf user manual available [here](https://arxiv.org/abs/2201.07194).

 ---